EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 Backup commands are those that works directly on backups already existing in Barman's backup catalog.

-> **Note:**
+> **NOTE:**
 > Remember a backup ID can be retrieved with `barman list-backup
 > <server_name>`

-## shortcuts
+## Backup ID shortcuts

-Barman allow the user to use special keywords to identify certain backups:
+Barman allows you to use special keywords to identify a specific backup:

 * `last/latest`: identifies the newest backup in the catalog
 * `first/oldest`: identifies the oldest backup in the catalog

-Using those keywords with Barman commands allows you to execute actions without knowing the exact id of a backup for a server.
+Using those keywords with Barman commands allows you to execute actions without knowing the exact ID of a backup for a server.
 For example we can issue:

 ``` bash
 barman delete <server_name> oldest
 ```

-to remove the oldest backup available in the catalog and egain disk space.
+to remove the oldest backup available in the catalog and reclaim disk space.

 ## `delete`